luanspl/luanspl.github.io/_posts/2018-05-06-simple-finance-prediction-algorithm-using-deep-learning.markdown

  This is just a simple project that uses Tensorflow on Financial Market, but in my opinion, all the possibilities to use Deep Learning on the financial market are fascinating.

+ >>  "Just as electricity transformed almost everything 100 years ago, today I actually have a hard time thinking of an industry that I don't think Artificial Intelligence will transform in the next several years." - Andrew NG